aspnet/SignalR/specs/HubProtocol.md

 ## Communication between the Caller and the Callee

-There a three kinds of interactions between the Caller and the Calle:
+There a three kinds of interactions between the Caller and the Callee:

-* Invocations - the Caller sends a message to the Calle and expects a message indicating that the invocation has been completed and optionally a result of the invocation
+* Invocations - the Caller sends a message to the Callee and expects a message indicating that the invocation has been completed and optionally a result of the invocation
 * Non-Blocking Invocations - the Caller sends a message to the Callee and does not expect any further messages for this invocation
 * Streaming Invocations - the Caller sends a message to the Callee and expects one or more results returned by the Callee followed by a message indicating the end of invocation